How to remove a caveat

 • where people abuse the system intentionally, entering a caveat simply to frustrate the administration of the estate.

-• where the grounds for contesting the Will are weaker unsupported by the evidence.
+• where the grounds for contesting the Will are weak and unsupported by the evidence.

 In these cases the first step is to issue a ‘Warning’ at the Probate Registry.
 This is a formal legal Notice which is served on the caveator.
 The caveat will then cease to have effect and allow a Grant to be issued unless the caveator responds by entering an ‘Appearance’.